CONNECTION

 The Best Relationship Advice?
 Start With One Move

-The relationships you have at 47 are not the ones you are stuck with at 60.
-The partner drift, the distance from your kids, the friendships that went quiet, none of it is permanent unless you let it be.
+The relationships you have at 47 aren’t the ones you’re stuck with at 60.
+The partner distance, the gap with your kids, the friendships that went silent, none of it becomes permanent unless you let it.

-Relationship advice for men in midlife is not about becoming a different person.
+Relationship advice for men in midlife isn’t about becoming a different person.
 It’s about showing up for the people already in your life with a little more honesty and a lot more intent.
-Pick one move.
+Pick a move.
 Build from there.

 This article is for informational purposes only and does not constitute medical or relationship counseling advice.
 If you are experiencing persistent sexual health concerns or significant relationship distress, consider speaking with a qualified physician or licensed therapist.
 All details were verified at the time of publication and may change without notice.